Restorations of Bedouin Orchard Gardens

 Many garden owners have come forward requesting assistance for damaged wells.
 Their gardens are assessed to see if they are suitable for sponsorship and entry into the restoration scheme.

-By March 2022, 265 gardens have been restored, 22 small dams built, and a trial of one environmentally friendly pump is underway.
+By July 2024, 316 gardens had been restored, 22 small dams built, and a trial of one environmentally friendly pump is underway.
 Some of the work completed is described in projects listed below.

 The assistance this project offers has been received with great enthusiasm by both garden owners and sponsors from the UK.
 Thanks to these sponsors, the garden owners who have previously been unable to save their trees can now water them again and can tend their gardens with renewed vigour.
 They can grow food for their families and sell produce for a good income to support their families financially.
 Some private sponsors have come to visit the garden they have sponsored and meet the owner.
 They receive periodic reports about the family and their garden.